GundamD/buzzebees_sdk_doc_poc/docs/readme/CampaignUseCase_GUIDE.md

 ### getCampaignDetail

-Retrieves detailed information for a specific campaign.
+Retrieves detailed information for a specific campaign including automatic validation of campaign readiness status.
+The SDK automatically calculates the `readyToUse` field to determine if the campaign can be redeemed by checking authentication, expiration, quantity, and user eligibility conditions.

 - Request (caller-supplied)